miles0197/DosMitigationTor/README.markdown

    Reference link: https://github.com/iavael/torcat

 -> You could test and monitor tcp connections, 3 way handshakes(SYN, SYN-ACK, ACK) that are established using Wireshark.
+   Here is a helpful link to see what to expect: https://www.youtube.com/watch?v=d0SNMUWUWm0